rcardin/hexagonal/README.md

 ## User Stories

 The implemented user stories are the following:
-- A user should create a new portfolio
+- A user should create a new portfolio.
-- A user should buy stocks for an existing portfolio
+- A user should buy stocks for an existing portfolio.
+- A user should sell stocks that it owns.